-All applications will be scored according to a set of selection criteria.
-When scoring for the solicitations is complete, the applications will be ranked in order of final score and a Notice of Proposed Award (NOPA) will be released showing the rank of each applicant
+All applications shall be scored according to a set of selection criteria.
+When scoring for the solicitations is complete, the applications shall be ranked in order of final score and a Notice of Proposed Award (NOPA) shall be released providing the rank of each applicant based on overall score, including: applicant name, brief description of proposed project, funds requested and recommended funding amount, whether the project is expected to provide benefits to priority populations, and score status.